smastrom/react-rating/README.md

 ## Features

-- Use any SVG: No headaches or icon fonts in order to use your own vectors.
+- **Use any SVG**: No headaches or icon fonts in order to use vectors from any source.
-- Automatic SVG scaling and positioning
+- Automatic SVG transforms
-- Highly customizable: fills, strokes, box color and borders, hover, transitions, breakpoints and much more.
+- Highly customizable: fills, strokes, box colors and borders, transitions, breakpoints and much more.
 - Fully responsive and mobile-first
 - Fully accessible with keyboard navigation and custom labels
-- Dependency-free, ~2.5Kb gzipped.
+- Fully typed with IntelliSense infos and autocomplete
-- Fully typed with IntelliSense infos and completion
+- Dependency-free, ~3Kb gzipped.

 <br />